bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 The above stochastic volatility model was implemented using a simple PyTorch model Module and builtin the `distributions <https://pytorch.org/docs/stable/distributions.html>`__ package doing a lot of the heavy work.
-I used a mini-batch size of 100 even though I only had once trace by repeating it 100 times.
-I found that this stabilized the gradient estimates from the Gaussian sampled :math:`\b s` values.
+I used a mini-batch size of 100 by repeating the one trace 100 times.
+I found this stabilized the gradient estimates from the Gaussian sampled :math:`\bf s` values.
 The RMSprop preconditioner was quite easy to implement by inheriting from the existing PyTorch class and overriding the :math:`step()` function (see the notebook).
 I used a burnin of 500 samples with a fixed starting learning rate of